Qlik-PE/DbLoadgen/README.md

 * **preloadThreads**: the number of threads to have running in parallel during database initialization.
 A thread is responsible for loading a table.
-When a table has been initialized, the thread will terminate and another thread will take its place to load the next table and so on until all tables have been initialized.
+When a table has been initialized, the thread will terminate and another thread will take its place to load the next table, and so on until all tables have been initialized.
 * **preloadBatchSize**: the size of each batch of inserts to a table during the preload phase.
 * **workerBatchSize**: the number of random operations (insert/update/delete) that should be generated before each worker thread commits a transaction.